-Two scholarships in the amount of \$500 will be awarded to a student enrolled in the Micah Certificate Program who intends a vocation in the area of International Development.
+Two scholarships in the amount of \$500 will be awarded to students who intend to complete the Micah Certificate Program and a vocation in the area of International Development.
 To be eligible a student must maintain a grade point average of 3.00 or higher and demonstrate Christian commitment.
 Preference will be given to Filipino students however all eligible applicants are invited to apply.